Sensely/SenselySDK-iOS/README.md

 * Open the Xcode project by running open SenselySDKSample.xcworkspace from the terminal
 * Build and run the project on a real iOS device (simulator not supported yet)
     * Verify you are logged in to Xcode with your Apple Developer Account and have a valid provisioning profile attached for your iOS device.
+* When the app loads, provide your username and password to see available conversations - you can request a demo license from [https://tinyurl.com/senselysdk](https://tinyurl.com/senselysdk)

 ## Full Documentation